danielnbarbosa/angela/README.md

 Angela uses reinforcement learning to solve a variety of [Open AI Gym](https://gym.openai.com/) environments.

-The code is originally based on [this code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the Udacity Deep Reinforcement Learning Nanodegree, a course that I am enrolled in.
+The code is originally based on [this code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.
+It it is written in python3 and pytorch.

+## Algorithms supported
+- DQN
+- Double DQN
+- Dueling Networks
+- Prioritized Experience Replay (without importance sampling)

 ## Features
-- implements the DQN algorithm and DQN enhancements: Double DQN and Dueling Networks
 - can work with both discrete and continuous state spaces
 - graph metrics related to reward, loss and entropy
 - visualize neural network layout
-- realtime output of average score, best score, epsilon, experience buffer length, steps taken, wall time
+- realtime output of average score, best score, epsilon, alpha, experience buffer length, steps taken, wall time
 - save and visualize agent training progress over time
 - play a sound to indicate when training is finished :)